nebulaeonline/dotPDFium/README.md

 - Basic document and page loading implemented
 - Page handling and rendering implemented
 - Text extraction imlemented
-- Rendering and search implemented
+- Search implemented
 - Security implemented
-- Forms are a WIP; If you have suggestions, please open an issue or PR
+- Forms\* are a WIP; If you have suggestions, please open an issue or PR
 - Annotations imlemented
 - Very few formal tests
 - No documentation or examples yet